Making Daily Tasks Feel Achievable: UX for Task Wish

 (5/5) Every participant wished there was something more out there to help get themselves to do things.

-(4/5)Would love that to be a friendly reminder system, the right kind of outside pressure to do the things users want to get done in the long term, yet don’t want to do in the moment
+(4/5) Would love a friendly reminder system, the right kind of outside pressure to do the things the participants want to get done in the long term, yet don’t want to do in the moment.

 Affinity Mapping the User Interviews